ChristopherSchang/starter-hugo-academic/content/home/working_papers.md

 active: true

 # Order that this section appears on the page.
-weight: 25
+weight: 22

-title:  ' '
+title:  'Working Papers'
-subtitle: 'Working Papers'
+subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...